On the classification of topological orders: Multifusion -categories

 There are typically no, or very few, nontrivial point, aka vertex, operators in a topological order.
 (More precisely, the point operators consist just of linear combinations of projections onto the ground states.
 We will later use the term ``multifusion $n$-category'' when there may be multiple ground states, and ``fusion $n$-category'' for the case when the ground state is nondegenerate.)
 Thus in order to describe a topological order we must include extended operators.
 Extended operators in a topological order are also called, variously, ``defects'' and ``excitations.''

 We will use the spacetime dimension to count the dimension of operators, so that vertex operators are $0$-dimensional.
 Line (aka $1$-dimensional) operators are also called \define{anyons}.
 They are well-known to form a category, with $0$-dimensional junctions between anyons as the morphisms.
 One may bring anyons together, and since the system is topological, anyons may be ``fused'' without issue; in an $(n{+}1)$-dimensional topological order, anyons furthermore have $n$ ambient dimensions in which they may braid, and so the line operators in a topological order form an ``$n$-monoidal $1$-category.''
 Similarly, surface operators form a $2$-category, with $1$-dimensional junctions as the $1$-morphisms and $0$-dimensional junctions between junctions as the $2$-morphisms; surfaces in $n{+}1$ dimensions have $n{-}1$ ambient dimensions in which to braid, so they form an ``$(n{-}1)$-monoidal $2$-category.''
+Weak $n$-categories satisfy the very useful (Breen--)Baez--Dolan \define{stabilization hypothesis}, which asserts that a $p$-monoidal $q$-category is in fact symmetric (aka $\infty$-monoidal) for $p > q+1$ \cite{SimpsonStabilization}.

 \begin{remark} A ``$1$-monoidal'' category is merely monoidal; a ``$2$-monoidal'' category is braided monoidal; ``$n$-monoidal'' is the higher generalization.
 At the bottom, $\cC$ is ``$0$-monoidal'' when it is equipped with an object $1 \in \cC$.
 An $n$-monoidal category is called ``$n$-tuply monoidal'' in \cite{BaeDol95}, and the contemporary mathematics literature often uses the phrase ``$E_n$-monoidal.''
 The mathematical axioms of ``$p$-monoidal $q$-category'' will not be reviewed here; see for example~\cite{ScheimbauerThesis}. \end{remark}